 There are a few signs that a fuel pump is on its way out.
 First, a whining noise can be heard coming from the fuel tank.
 Furthermore, your vehicle may experience performance problems.

 For example, there may be a misfire due to low fuel pressure.
 Your car may also die when you step on the gas pedal.
 That means fuel is not keeping up with demand.
 Moreover, Your car may also hesitate when giving it gas.
-This problem can be caused by a bad fuel pump and a clogged catalytic converter.
+A bad fuel pump and a clogged catalytic converter can cause this problem.

 Troubleshooting a bad fuel pump